-In Year 10 the pupils will be invited to take part in various taster day events, such as the Medicine, Health and Life Science.
+In Year 10 the students will be invited to take part in various taster day events, such as the Medicine, Health and Life Science and Digital Technology

-In Year 11 pupils are given two study skill days and our Year 12 students are involved in two support days in Mathematics and English.
+In Year 11 students are given two study skill days and our Year 12 students are involved in two support days in Mathematics and English.

 In Year 13 pupils can become involved in the three day residential at Queen’s University Belfast and in Year 14 students are invited to ‘Shadow a for student day’.